ks-cph/speckle-sharp/ConnectorNavisworks/README.md

 To use Speckle, you'll need a Speckle account.
 This can be in our XYZ server, in a local server or anywhere else.
 You can log in to your account:
-- from Manager, available at https://speckle-releases.netlify.app/
+- from Manager, available at https://speckle.systems/download/
-- or, if using our latest release, you can also log in directly from the Navisworks connector
+- or, if using our latest release, you can also log in directly from the Navisworks Connector.

 ![login](https://user-images.githubusercontent.com/2679513/159454529-6b85eb3b-e964-4b39-87ba-286799771e3d.gif)